nerdsupremacist/graphzahl-fluent-support/README.md

   ## Known Issues

-- Relation Fields depend on some query builder having run before, or they will crash otherwise.
+- Relation Fields depend on some query builder having run before, or a connection to the databse beeing somewhere in the viewer context, or they will crash otherwise.
 This is not ideal and should be solved
-- Paging for queries is not implemented yet

 ## Contributions
 Contributions are welcome and encouraged!